Stimulant: Catha edulis (Khat)

 Khat is a flowering plant native to the Horn of Africa and the Arabian Peninsula.

-Khat contains a monoamine alkaloid called cathinone, a "keto-amphetamine", that is said to cause excitement, loss of appetite, and euphoria.
+Khat contains a monoamine alkaloid called cathinone, a "keto-amphetamine".
+This alkaloid causes excitement, loss of appetite, and euphoria.
 In 1980, the World Health Organization (WHO) classified it as a drug of abuse that can produce mild to moderate psychological dependence (less than tobacco or alcohol), although the WHO does not consider khat to be seriously addictive.
-It is banned in some countries, such as the United States, Canada, and Germany, while its production, sale, and consumption are legal in other nations, including Djibouti, Ethiopia, Somalia, Kenya and Yemen.
+It is banned in some countries, such as the United States, Canada, and Germany, while its production, sale, and consumption are legal in other countries, including Djibouti, Ethiopia, Somalia, Kenya and Yemen.